 Don’t just “Click to Accept”

-If you are looking to implement a cloud based ITSM solution, please check out Freshservice.
+If you are looking to implement a clean, simple cloud-based ITSM solution, check out Freshservice.